develephant/coronium-core-docs/docs-src/docs/server/updates.md

 The following will update your __Coronium Core__ 2.6.5 server to version 2.7.0

+__Important Notes__

+  - The underlying updating mechanism has changed.
+If you have edited core files (found in _/usr/local/coronium_) then you run the risk of losing whatever changes you may have made.
+Backup these files first if needed. ___You should never change files in the core directory___.

 __Changes__

   - Internals (Nginx, LuaJIT, etc.) updated to the latest versions; providing security fixes, better stability, and other enhancements.

   - Enhancements include __Global Guard__ which will print a warning in the ___api.log___ if any global variables are found in your server-side code.
-Lua globals can cause critical race conditions to occur on client requests, so it is wise to keep a look out for these warnings.
+Lua globals can cause critical race conditions to occur on client requests, so it is wise to keep a look out for these warnings and update your code as needed.

 __Added__